MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/clone-starter-module.md

 1. Open the following URL in a web browser: `https://localhost:4000/modules?type=heroV2`.
 Notice the module name in the **"type=MODULE\_NAME"** query string parameter.

-You can now change the module code as needed.
+You can now update the module code as needed.